shitaanshus27/React-TailwindCSS-Parcel-Starter-Pack/README.md

 ## Usage

-This starter pack includes a basic setup for using **Tailwind CSS with React**.
+This starter pack includes a basic setup for using **Tailwind CSS with React Parcel Bundler**.
 To start building your own components and styles, follow these steps:

+##Parcel
+Parcel combines a great out-of-the-box development experience with a scalable architecture that can take your project from just getting started to massive production application.

 1. Clone the repository to your local machine.
     ```sh